Sloomb Camp Reservations - (Ages 10 and up)

 Sloomb will be ordering Rideau Roastery coffee for our event from Malina - hopefully she can make up enough for us!!

-Yoga, Group Run, Canoe, Kayak, Crafts (craft to be determined - Knitting/crochet, friendship bracelets, workshops, etc), Climbing wall/adventure park, ropes course, archery, fishing.
+Yoga, Group Run (can be planned in advance), Crafts (craft to be determined - Knitting/crochet, friendship bracelets, workshops, etc), Climbing wall/adventure park, ropes course, archery, a water play area for the little ones may again be set up if possible.

-The climbing wall is the only area with a height limitation - you must be 42" tall to climb.
+The climbing wall is the only area with a height limitation - you must be 42" tall to climb, however the staff was wonderful last year and helped young campers feel included.

 There are no horses this time of year.